Volunteer at the Telfair and get involved!

-- Volunteer hours are flexible and shifts last from 2-4 hours or more, depending on your schedule.
-Learn about art and artists, enjoy the creative atmosphere, meet interesting people, and have fun as a Telfair volunteer!
+- Volunteer hours are flexible and shifts last 2-4 hours or more, depending on your schedule.
+Learn about art and artists, enjoy a creative atmosphere, meet interesting people, and have fun as a Telfair volunteer!

 For more information, or to apply for a volunteer position, please call Jill Luse 912.790.8827.

 Front Desk / Information Assistant

 Volunteers greet and welcome visitors, sell museum tickets, answer questions, and direct visitors to galleries and exhibits.
 Volunteers should be knowledgeable about current and upcoming exhibitions, programs, and events in the three museum buildings.
 Front Desk Volunteers are the welcoming face that greets the public!

 Volunteers are in galleries to provide security for artwork and hospitality to visitors by answering general questions.
 Gallery Attendant Volunteers are trained in visitor safety, security, museum rules and regulations, and general information about exhibits and programs.

 Volunteers assist staff with general office work in various departments such as marketing, membership, development, curatorial, and education.
 Duties may include filing, computer data entry, mailings, and assistance with projects or research.
 Computer skills are helpful, as well as accounting, marketing, and design experience for some positions.

 Volunteers provide friendly customer service and assist in daily sales transactions.
 Volunteers help with packing and unpacking merchandise, and operate the point of sale system, telephone, and calculator.
 Retail volunteers will gain knowledge of inventory and back stock, and help manage the sales floor at the Jepson Center and Owens-Thomas House.